≡ Menu

 Grand Mal Seizure:

 Grand mall seizures are the most common type of seizure (AKA a “generalized seizure”).
-These seizures affect the entire body, unlike the focal seizures.
+These seizures affect the entire body, unlike focal seizures.
 The symptoms of this seizure would be:

 • Falling to the ground,